 Again I would challenge us all to ruminate, have we, as Christians, been facing the current crisis by spiritual means, or have we abdicated and placed our hopes on merely the means of men?
 (This is not to create a dichotomy, but rather to ask what is evident as primary in our actions?)
-Have we truly responded spiritually, or have CDC guidelines become more authoritative than our spiritual life and traditions?
+Have we truly responded spiritually, or have earthly fears become more authoritative than our spiritual life and traditions?

 The saint goes on, “Spiritual bravery is born out of sanctity and a boldness before God, that enables us to overcome a difficulty by spiritual means.”
-It seems very clear that any crisis is overcome in reality by first and foremost spiritual means.
+It seems very clear that any crisis is overcome, in reality, by first and foremost spiritual means.
 This is the primary and most vital work of believers and the Church.

 What is the source of spiritual bravery?
 “Let us fear God, not men, no matter how evil they may be.
 Fear of God transforms even the most cowardly person into a brave hero.
 The more we are united to God, the less we are afraid of anything.”